Merritt-Woodwork/merrittwoodwork.com/src/_staff/stefan-sekula.md

 ---
 name: stefan sekula
 title: PROJECT PRINCIPAL
-quote: 'Producing some of the highest quality, most complex work on either coast has earned our reputation for excellence.'
+quote: 'Producing some of the highest quality, most complex work on either coast has earned us a reputation for excellence.'
 details: >-
   A woodworker by trade, Stefan Sekula’s background includes hands-on experience in carpentry, framing, shop drawing, fabrication, finishing and installation of architectural millwork.
-In 1989 he partnered with Design Woodworking founder David Wolfolk and together they grew the Lodi, California-based company to $9 million in annual revenue.
+In 1989 he partnered with Design Woodworking founder David Worfolk and together they grew the Lodi, California-based company to $9 million in annual revenue.